c0d3nh4ck/CTF-Writeups/redpwnCTF 2020/misc/CaaSiNO/README.md

 flag{vm_1snt_s4f3_4ft3r_41l_29ka5sqD}
 ```

-I was using the same command as above previously but my mistake was this `{....return process.mainModule....}` as "mainModule" is not a property but a function of process and we need its return value to 	 call the function so it should be like this `{....return process")().mainModule....}`.
+I was using the same command as above previously but my mistake was this `{....return process.mainModule....}` as "mainModule" is not a property but a method of process and we need its return value to call the "mainModule" function so it should be like this `{....return process")().mainModule....}`.

 ## flag
 flag{vm_1snt_s4f3_4ft3r_41l_29ka5sqD}